 If you run a commercial roastery with multiple machines, a green buying team, and production scheduling needs: Cropster.

-If you want a native macOS app with a cloud platform for analytics, bean inventory, cupping, and community — without paying $91–$308 per month: First Crack.
+If you want a native macOS app with a cloud platform for analytics, bean inventory, cupping, and community — without a monthly subscription that scales into the hundreds: First Crack.

 Artisan — The Free, Open-Source Standard

-Artisan has been the go-to roasting logger for nearly two decades.
+Artisan has been the go-to roasting logger for over fifteen years.
 It is free, open-source, and actively maintained by a large community.
-The hardware compatibility list is extraordinary — Artisan supports hundreds of probes, meters, and machines via serial, Phidgets, Modbus, and more.
+The hardware compatibility list is extraordinary: Artisan supports hundreds of probes, meters, and machines via serial, Phidgets, Modbus, and more.
 If your roaster connects to a computer, Artisan almost certainly has a profile for it.

 What Artisan does well: